GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 Execute the following steps on your local development machine to create the BigQuery dataset and table:

-1. Go to the directory for this tutorial in the GCP Community repository:
+1. Go to the directory for this tutorial in the Google Cloud Community repository:

         $ cd [your local path]/community/tutorials/sigfox-sensit